Indre Sunnan Bridge

-The Indre Sunnan Bridge (Indre Sunnan bru) is a cantilever bridge in the municipality of Bodø in Nordland county, Norway.
+The Indre Sunnan Bridge (Indre Sunnan bru) is a cantilever bridge in Bodø Municipality in Nordland county, Norway.
 It crosses a strait between the island of Straumøya and the village of Tuv on the mainland.
 The Saltstraumen strait and its famous maelstrom lie just a short distance to the northeast.
 The bridge is 360 m long and the main span is 165 m.